 Oklahoma Christian University established an endowment for the Bailey B. and Joyce McBride Center for Public Humanities in 2004.

 He served as director of OC's Honors Program and as editor of the Christian Chronicle, the only international newspaper serving the Churches of Christ.
 The university honored him as a distinguished alumnus during its annual Homecoming festivities in 2004.
-McBride's wife, Joyce, has partnered with him in touching lives and displaying the love of Christ throughout the years.
+McBride's late wife, Joyce, partnered with him in touching lives and displaying the love of Christ throughout the years.

 "This is a wonderful compliment, but it is also a challenge.
 I have been personally rewarded by my role as teacher and mentor to two generations of OC students, and this center offers the opportunity to extend my work into the future," Bailey McBride said.
-"Joyce and I want to keep expanding the horizon for young Christians.
-That expansion may come through the opportunity to hear and meet a writer or thinker.
-It may come through international travel.
-We are still shaping the goals, but deepening faith and broadening understanding are fundamental for all of us."

 In 1956, a very young alumnus of Central Christian College arrived back on campus as an English teacher.
 Since that time, no single person has been more loved and revered by alumni than Bailey McBride.
 As a friend and mentor, he is legendary.
 He remembers alumni by name and knows their children, careers, and concerns.

 Returning to campus after doctoral studies, Bailey and his bride, Joyce Warren, settled down to raise a family, model Christian living, and teach students.
-Joyce’s authentic Southern charms have comforted many a homesick student, guided newlyweds, and encouraged young parents.
+Joyce’s authentic Southern charms comforted many a homesick student, guided newlyweds, and encouraged young parents.
 Many adults first learned the 23rd Psalm because she has been a tireless kindergarten Bible class teacher.

-Bailey’s career has included nearly every role available to faculty at Oklahoma Christian, including Professor of English, department chair, chief academic officer, and provost.
+Bailey’s career included nearly every role available to faculty at Oklahoma Christian, including Professor of English, department chair, chief academic officer, and provost.
 He also led OC’s Honors Program and The Christian Chronicle.

 Bailey’s mantra to faculty members has been to read new books in the subject matter, regardless how many times they have taught the course.
 His love of important books and ideas has influenced generations of Oklahoma Christian students.